 Trend Micro uses signature-based analysis and machine learning to detect and remove known and emerging malware threats.
 This can include trojans, worms, rootkits, cryptojackers, and more.

 I was quite impressed with the malware scanner — I hid the same 1,000s of malware samples in the same locations on my Windows 11 PC and ran Trend Micro’s full system scan.
 The scan completed in about 40 minutes and found 97% of malware samples.
 This is quicker and more thorough than Malwarebytes.

 I then turned on Trend Micro’s real-time protection and tried downloading the same archive.
 Like Malwarebytes, Trend Micro was able to block about 98% of the malware samples, which is really good.

 Malwarebytes’s web security extension is compatible with Chrome, Edge, and Firefox.
 It can block phishing websites, annoying pop-ups, and web trackers.

-I tested Malwarebytes’s web protection by visiting 100 phishing website samples.
-Malwarebytes blocked about 90% of them — which isn’t perfect, but it’s more than what the default protections on Chrome, Edge, and Firefox could block.
+The web protection isn’t perfect, but it isn’t bad either.
+I tested it by visiting 100 phishing website samples.
+Malwarebytes blocked about 90% of them — which is more than what the default protections on Chrome, Edge, and Firefox could block.

 That said, Malwarebytes’s ad blocker isn’t that great.
 I turned on the ad blocker and visited a few sample websites filled with ads, but Malwarebytes could only block around 35% of them.
 I’ve used free ad blockers that have a 100% success rate, so this is pretty useless.